AdobeDocs/experience-manager-65.en/help/communities/sites-console.md

 The Community Site Name may not be modified.

-Choosing a different community site template would have no affect on an existing community site as no connection remains between templates and sites.
+Choosing a different community site template would have no effect on an existing community site as no connection remains between templates and sites.

 Instead, the [STRUCTURE](#modify-structure) of the community site may be modified.